auth0/Auth0.swift/FAQ.md

 Otherwise, the browser modal will close right away and the user will be automatically logged in again, as the cookie will still be there.

-> ⚠️ Keeping the shared session cookie may not be an option if you have strong privacy and/or security requirements, e.g. for a banking application.
+> ⚠️ Keeping the shared session cookie may not be an option if you have strong privacy and/or security requirements, for example in the case of a banking application.

 ## 3. Is there a way to disable the _login_ alert box without `useEphemeralSession()`?